Mac Mall: Career

-1993
+1993–1995

 In 1993, Mac Mall released his debut album Illegal Business? on Young Black Brotha Records.
 Entirely produced by Khayree Shaheed, the album featured Ray Luv and Mac Dre.
 Illegal Business? moved over 200,000 units independently, a major feat for an independent artist and record label.
 He met Tupac Shakur shortly after the album's release, who after praising Mac's music offered to direct a video for the single "Ghetto Theme".
 In 1995 he contributed a verse to E-40's "Dusted and Disgusted" and Eightball & MJG's "Friend or Foe".
-In 1996 he signed a record deal with Relativity Records, which released his second, and most commercially successful album, Untouchable.

-1996
+1996–1998

-In 1996, he appeared on the Red Hot Organization's compilation album, America Is Dying Slowly, alongside Biz Markie, Wu-Tang Clan, and Fat Joe, among many other prominent hip hop artists.
+In 1996 Mac Mall signed a record deal with Relativity Records, which released his second, and most commercially successful album, Untouchable.
+That same year, he appeared on the Red Hot Organization's compilation album, America Is Dying Slowly, alongside Biz Markie, Wu-Tang Clan, and Fat Joe, among many other prominent hip hop artists.
 The album, meant to raise awareness of the AIDS epidemic among African American men, was heralded as "a masterpiece" by The Source magazine.

-1999
+1999–2005

 In 1999, he started his own label, Sesed Out Records.
 The label's first release was the compilation Mac Mall Presents the Mallennium, followed by his first solo album on the label and third overall, Illegal Business?
 2000 a year later.
 Though no longer on a major label, he still managed to achieve success on Illegal Business?
 2000, which spawned what is perhaps his most well known single, "Wide Open".
 Immaculate followed in 2001, which would find him once again reuniting with longtime collaborator Khayree Shaheed.
 After 2002's Mackin Speaks Louder Than Words, he took a 4-year hiatus from solo albums, instead focusing on collaborative efforts with JT the Bigga Figga and Mac Dre.
 He began work on an album with Mac Dre, which would be called Da U.S. Open.
 Unfortunately, Dre passed before the album was released, and it ended up being some of Dre's final recordings.

-2006
+2006–2010

 In 2006, Mac Mall returned with his first solo album on Thizz Entertainment, Thizziana Stoned and the Temple of Shrooms.
 "Perfect Poison", a song off of the album, was featured in the video game Skate.
 He followed up Thizziana with Mac To The Future in 2009, becoming his second solo album with Thizz.